 Please join us for an informative program series where community experts will share valuable information and insights on how to navigate the landscape and seize opportunities to position yourself for success.

-Jeffrey Solomon, New England Life Science & Biotech Services Leader, Marcum LLP
+Michael Brooder, National Life Science & Biotech Services Leader, Marcum LLP/p>

 Impact of the Pandemic on the Life Science and Biotech Industry and the Future Outlook

 As the Life Sciences landscape continually changes during these unprecedented times, many are faced with a wealth of economic uncertainties.
 Join our panel of industry leaders as they dive into some of the key issues and questions facing the industry today.

 - The impact of COVID around R&D in organizations